-States should ensure that facilities have sufficient funding to continue the provision of essential services.
+- Ensure that facilities have sufficient funding to continue the provision of essential services.
 Additional funds in the form of increased allocation of untied funds based on facility caseloads can be provided.
-Managers of public facilities should receive greater authority to use funds, balancing the increased flexibility with transparent reporting requirements.
+Managers of public facilities should receive greater authority to use funds, balancing the increased flexibility with transparent reporting requirements. - > The additional funds made available should be utilised to operationalise the above guidance involving strengthening of the health systems and providing financial

-- The additional funds made available should be utilised to operationalise the above guidance involving strengthening of the health systems and providing financial protection to patients particularly for essential services and COVID related testing, treatment and management. - Existing entitlements related to essential health services as defined in this note should be provided free of cost to those seeking care in public health facilities.
+- protection to the patients particularly for the essential services and COVID related testing, treatment and management. - Ensure that existing entitlements related to essential health services as defined in this note are provided free of cost to those seeking care in public health facilities.
 Beneficiaries should be fully aware of their entitlements, so that they do not delay the process of seeking care for fear of financial hardship.